moorepants/learn-multibody-dynamics/orientation.rst

 one reference frame with respect to another.
 We will also refer to these 12 possible orientation sets as "body fixed orientations".
-As we will soon see, a rigid body and a reference frame are synonymous from an orientation perspective and each successive orientations rotates about a shared unit vector fixed in both of the reference frames (or bodies), thus "body fixed orientations".
+As we will soon see, a rigid body and a reference frame are synonymous from an orientation perspective and each successive orientation rotates about a shared unit vector fixed in both of the reference frames (or bodies), thus "body fixed orientations".
 The method :external:py:meth:`~sympy.physics.vector.frame.ReferenceFrame.orient_body_fixed`